Spruce up your culinary dishes and your kitchen décor at the same time by growing a windowsill herb garden.

 - Saucers or trays to go beneath the pots, to catch any excess water.

 - Packets of seeds for the herbs you wish to grow, or else store-bought seedlings from your local supermarket.
 The former will require a little more patience and effort but should generally last longer, while the latter are often severely thirsty upon arrival but can be salvaged if given immediate TLC.

 - Labels and a marker pen to remind you which is which!
-Until the herbs begin to bear leaves and exude an aroma, it can be very tricky to distinguish your parsley from your sage, rosemary and thyme.
+Until the herbs begin to bear leaves, it can be very tricky to distinguish your parsley from your sage, rosemary and thyme.